• Skip to primary navigation

 • Mix flour, sugar, baking powder, baking soda, cinnamon and sugar together

-• In a separate bowl, combine eggs, vanilla, butter and milk.
+• In a separate bowl, combine eggs, vanilla, butter, and milk.

-• Flour, sugar and cinnamon being mixed together in a glass bowl.
+Flour, sugar and cinnamon being mixed together in a glass bowl.

-• Eggs, butter, vanilla and milk being mixed in a white bowl.
+Eggs, butter, vanilla and milk being mixed in a white bowl.

-• Combine wet ingredients into the dry ingredients.
+• Combine wet ingredients with dry ingredients.

-• Egg mixture being added to a flour mixture.
+Egg mixture being added to a flour mixture.

-• Cake batter being mixed together with an orange spatula.
+Cake batter being mixed together with an orange spatula.

 • Fold together until well incorporated.